Updated: Dec 30, 2022

 A Quick Intro To Whistleblower Discrimination Laws In California

-To prevent employees from facing retaliation after exposing an employer's legal infraction, federal and state whistleblower laws have been put in place.
+Federal and state whistleblower laws have been put in place to prevent retaliation after exposing an employer's legal infraction.
 Whistleblower laws in California protect both public and private personnel.

-A skilled San Diego whistleblower lawyer can help you understand the legal system if you wish to make this kind of claim or you're worried about retaliation.
+A skilled San Diego whistleblower retaliation lawyers can help you understand the legal system if you wish to make this kind of claim or you're worried about retaliation.

 Employees who expose legal transgressions or employer malfeasance are known as whistleblowers.
 A sexual harassment allegation, for instance, would be an example of a violation that directly injured the employee.